Skip to main content

 Rising energy prices and economic uncertainty, driven by conflict in the Middle East, led lenders to increase mortgage rates in March and much of April.

-For the latest information, see our guide on the best mortgage rates, which is updated daily.
+For the latest information, see our guide to the best mortgage ratesupdated daily.

-If you're approaching the end of your fixed term, our guide on what to do if you need to remortgage offers advice on your options.
+If you're approaching the end of your fixed term, our guide on what to do if you need to remortgage outlines your options.

 Finally, if you're struggling to make your current repayments, see our guide on what to do if you can't pay your mortgage.

 This story is regularly updated with the latest house price index figures and expert views.
-The last update was on 22 April to include the latest Land Registry house price index data.
+The last update was on 20 May, which included the latest Land Registry house price index data.